TaiKeith/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 If you get the warning message below, **Ignore it**
 ```
-/usr/local/lib/python3.4/dist-packages/sqlalchemy/engine/default.py:552: Warning: (1681, "'@@SESSION.GTID_EXECUTED' is deprecated and will be re
+/usr/local/lib/python3.4/dist-packages/sqlalchemy/engine/default.py:552: Warning: (1681, "'@@SESSION.GTID_EXECUTED' is deprecated and will be removed in a future release.")
-moved in a future release.")                                                                                          cursor.execute(statement, parameters)
+  cursor.execute(statement, parameters)
 ```